JackSlowFucck/coredns/plugin/ready/README.md

 ## Plugins

-Any plugin wanting to signal readiness will need to implement the `ready.Readiness` interface by implenting a method `Ready() bool` that returns true when the plugin is ready and false otherwise.
+Any plugin wanting to signal readiness will need to implement the `ready.Readiness` interface by implementing a method `Ready() bool` that returns true when the plugin is ready and false otherwise.

 ## Examples